-You may also be able to avoid credit insurance if you have an emergency fund saved up.
-The point of an emergency fund is to provide a source of funds if you become disabled, lose your job, or have another loss of income.
+You may be able to avoid credit insurance if you have money saved.
+The point of an emergency fund is to provide a source of funds you can draw from if you become disabled, lose your job, or have another loss of income.

-Death benefit paid out by your life insurance should be enough to cover your outstanding debts and leave extra funds for your loved ones.
-You can talk to your insurance agent about raising your death benefit if it’s not high enough to cover your existing obligations.
-The cost may be lower than separate credit insurance and you won’t have to pay interest on your life insurance policy.
+Your life insurance plan may also provide enough protection that you can avoid having separate credit insurance.
+The death benefit paid out by your insurer should be enough to cover your debts at the time of your death and leave extra funds for your loved ones.
+Talk to your insurance agent about raising your benefit if it’s not enough to cover your existing debts, too.
+The cost may be less than separate credit insurance.
+And you won’t have to pay interest on your life insurance policy.

-If you’re considering credit insurance, it’s important to read the fine print of the benefits offered and when the insurance pays out.
-For this reason, you don’t want to sign up for insurance over the phone if it’s promoted by a credit card customer service representative.
-Instead, ask for a brochure or website that you can visit to learn more about the details of the insurance.
-Make sure you know the events that aren’t covered by the insurance and details on how you can cancel the insurance if it’s no longer needed.
+Don’t sign up over the phone if it’s promoted by credit card customer service.
+Ask for a brochure or website that you can visit to learn more about their plan.
+Make sure you know how you can cancel the insurance if and when it’s no longer needed.